Legislature(2021 - 2022)GRUENBERG 120

 HILARY MORGAN, Chief Executive Officer, Resourceful Results,

-that in her former position as CEO of Young Women's Christian
+employment.
+She said that in her former position as CEO of

-between white people and people of color; men who negotiate
+and women, and between white people and people of color; men who

-salary are seen as "strong" and "closers," while women who
+negotiate salary are seen as "strong" and "closers," while women

 When people of color negotiate salary, she said, they're most